-Historically, we have not had a high volume of daily trades in our common stock on NASDAQ.
-For example, the average daily trading volume in our common stock on NASDAQ during the nine months ended September 30, 2017 and 2016 was approximately 680,000 and 370,000 shares per day, respectively.
-While trading volume spiked in the third quarter of 2017 in anticipation of the DSUVIA PDUFA decision, a more active market for our stock has only recently developed and may not be sustained.
+Historically, we have not had a high volume of daily trades in our common stock on Nasdaq.
+For example, the average daily trading volume in our common stock on Nasdaq during the three months ended March 31, 2018 and March 31, 2017 was approximately 450,000 and 200,000 shares per day, respectively.
+A more active market for our stock has only recently developed and may not be sustained.
 Our stockholders may be unable to sell their common stock at or near their asking prices, which may result in substantial losses to our investors.